Coffee On Laptop Keyboard? Need Help? Let’s Fix It. You’ll Never Guess How!

 Future Self dances with joy, because it really did all work out in the end.

 Dump Coffee on Laptop Keyboard?
-The Bottom Line
+Help Is At Hand

 While it sounds all woo-woo, the best possible thing to do is to stay focused on what you want.

 Seriously, play with it a bit.
 The next time something “bad” happens, focus on all the negative, icky bits of that situation.

 Dumped coffee on laptop keyboard?
 Yea, okay, I did that.
 Now let’s Tweet my 10,000 followers about it, and call all my friends willing to listen about what an idiot I am.

 I’ve done it.
 We all have.
 For many of us, it’s our first step.
 “Vent, get it out!” say many a counselor, social worker, therapist.